leo-cb/datascience/README.md

 ## OriginsRO market (Python)

-Scrapes data from an online game's market data using BeautifulSoup to find and alert about undervalued items.
+Scrapes data from an online game's market data using BeautifulSoup, and compares the value with similar items and historical averages to alert about undervalued items.